reflection-emit/Cauldron/README.md

 ![Cauldron Logo](https://raw.githubusercontent.com/Capgemini/Cauldron/master/cauldron2.png)

 # Cauldron C# Toolkit
-## ATTENTION Breaking change
+## ATTENTION Breaking change in version 3.0.0
-The interceptors (method, property, fields, constructor ...) from Cauldron.Interception.Fody were moved to Cauldron.BasicInterceptors and now treated as custom interceptors.
+The interceptors (method, property, fields, constructor ...) from Cauldron.Interception.Fody were moved to Cauldron.BasicInterceptors and are now implemented as custom interceptors.
 Custom interceptors are "scripts" that are compiled and run by Cauldron during the build of your project.
 For more information check the wiki.

 ## Documentation